15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Is gum disease contagious?

 No. Gum disease is not contagious.
 You can not transfer it to another person through kissing if you have the disease.
-Although, this is not to say that bacteria that cause gum disease can not be shared.
+Although, you can share the bacteria that causes gum disease.
 Be sure to let your dentist know if you think you may have gum disease.

 Can gum disease recur after treatment?

-Yes, unfortunately you will always be at risk for gum disease even after it has been treated.
-Periodontal disease will occur anytime proper oral hygiene is not maintained.
+Yes, unfortunately you will always be at risk for gum disease even after treatment.
+Periodontal disease will occur anytime you fail to practice good oral hygiene.
 This involves Regular dental visits and continued adherence to good oral care practices are vital to prevent recurrence.

 Do I need to see a specialist for periodontal disease?

-In most cases, Dr. Weinstock can treat your gum disease.
+Dr. Weinstock is a local periodontist that can treat your gum disease.
 Mild to moderate gum disease is highly treatable with the proper care from a highly trained general dentist.
-However, for periodontitis, Dr. Weinstock may need to refer you to a periodontist which is a gum disease specialist.
+However, for periodontitis, you may need more invasive treatment.
 After your consultation, we will be able to determine which state of gum disease you are in and what kind of care you need.

-Gingivitis, which is the mild form of gum disease, is easily treatable and can be reversed.
-If Dr. Weinstock diagnoses you with gingivitis, he will recommend professional cleanings and advise you on how to better care for your teeth and gums at home.
-However, periodontitis, which is a more advanced stage of gum disease, will lead to irreversible damage.
+Dr. Weinstock can easily treat gingivitis, which is the mild form of gum disease, and reverse the disease.
+If Dr. Weinstock diagnoses you with gingivitis, he will suggest a professional cleaning and give you at-home instructions.
+However, periodontitis, which is a more advanced stage of gum disease, will lead to permanent damage.
 We can offer treatment to prevent the progression of the disease but the damage it has caused is permanent.

 How can I prevent gum disease?